Training Articles

 Read articleHow Many Days Per Week Should You Work Out?
 (Evidence-Based Answer)

-The fitness industry complicates this question.
-Here is the clear answer: beginners need 3 days, intermediates 4 days, and more is not better unless you recover from it.
+Beginners need 3 days, intermediates 4 days, and more is not better unless you recover from it.
+Here is the clear answer on weekly training frequency.

-Progressive overload is essential for muscle growth — but most people do it wrong.
-Learn the 6 methods of progressive overload, the double progression system, and why your workouts need to get harder to keep working.
+Learn the 6 methods of progressive overload and the double progression system.
+See why your workouts need to get harder to keep working.

 Read articleProgressive Overload at Home: No Gym Required